-- Have you let them know what you want if something happens to you?
+- Do your family members know what you want if something happens to you?

-If you decide that estate planning is something you need to do, there are several possible steps you can take to get started:
+If you decide estate planning is something you need to do, you can take several steps to get started:

 - Talk to an Estate Planning Attorney.
-Because estate planning laws differ so significantly and are so complicated, talking to an experienced attorney is often the best option.
-If you don’t think you can afford an attorney, you can always ask about pricing and fees before scheduling an appointment.
-If, after speaking to a local lawyer, you decide that the process would still be too costly, you can start crafting a plan of your own with do-it-yourself resources that are available online (e.g., LegalZoom), or through various companies.
+Because estate planning laws differ so significantly and are so complicated, speaking to an experienced attorney is often the best option.
+If an attorney seems out of your budget’s reach, you can ask about pricing and fees before scheduling an appointment.
+If after speaking to a local lawyer, you decide the process would still be too costly, you can craft a plan of your own with do-it-yourself resources available online, such as Rocket Lawyer, or through various companies.

 Designing an estate plan can be complicated and confusing.
 Without prior experience or knowledge of estate planning issues, you risk missing key elements of your plan.
 Getting expert help requires an upfront investment, but skimping on this matter could cost you or your family a lot more money later.